JohnHarrisonQF/opencode-docker/README.md

 A hastily built Docker-based installation wrapper for OpenCode, allowing you to run OpenCode in an isolated container environment.

+Currently using local OpenCode to handle some auth tasks, this requirement should be dropped eventually.

 ## Disclaimer

 This project is in active development, expect breakages.